anikrauth/blogify/README.md

-## This is a Open Source [Headless WordPress Next.js Blogging Website](https://www.devbucket.co) by Anik Routh.
-Any one can use this code for learing purposes.
+## This is an Open Source [Headless WordPress Next.js Blogging Website](https://www.devbucket.co) by Anik Routh.
+Anyone can use this code and modify it.

 ## Getting Started